 We are going to explore a city in Florida that does not get nearly the love it deserves.
-It is quite surprising what a hidden gem it is.
+Key West, Florida is quite surprisingly a hidden gem.
 There are two types of people, those that have been and love it and those that have not and do not show a big interest.
 The only explanation is that they do not know what they are missing!

 Once you arrive in Key West you will feel the hustle-bustle combined with a laid back vibe that is hard to explain.
 All the homes are painted in pastel colors and you need to watch out for chickens in the road and sidewalks.
 The historic area is very walkable but many people opt to rent a golf cart while they are there to get around.